 Keep in mind that cranes should never be kept under power lines.
 If they are, remember to move these pieces of equipment to a safer place right away, even if you think the lines are de-energized.

 You may also want to consider downloading IndustrySafe’s mobile app.
-This safety software allows you conduct inspections in the field, use a pre-built checklist, upload photos taken during the check and is compatible with iPhone and Android phones.
+This mobile inspections app allows you conduct inspections in the field, use a pre-built checklist, upload photos taken during the check and is compatible with iPhone and Android phones.
 Sign up for a free trial of the offline inspection app.